-I Think I’ll Just Stay Here And Drink by Merle Haggard: A Country Ballad of Heartbreak and Regret
+I Think I’ll Just Stay Here and Drink: A Country Ballad of Heartbreak and Redemption

 Video